lemrey/sdk-nrf/applications/machine_learning/README.rst

 Multi-image builds
 ------------------

-The Thingy:53 and nRF53 Development Kit use multi-image build with the following child images:
+The Thingy:53, nRF53 DK and, nRF54H20 PDK can use the multi-image building with the following child images:

 * MCUboot bootloader
 * Bluetooth HCI RPMsg
+* Peripheral processor (only for the nRF54H20 PDK)

 You can define the application-specific configuration for the mentioned child images in the board-specific directory in the :file:`applications/machine_learning/configuration/` directory.
 The Kconfig configuration file should be located in subdirectory :file:`child_image/child_image_name` and its name should match the application Kconfig file name, that is contain the build type if necessary
 For example, the :file:`applications/machine_learning/configuration/thingy53_nrf5340_cpuapp/child_image/hci_rpmsg/prj.conf` file defines configuration of Bluetooth HCI RPMsg for ``debug`` build type on ``thingy53_nrf5340_cpuapp`` board, while the :file:`applications/machine_learning/configuration/thingy53_nrf5340_cpuapp/child_image/hci_rpmsg/prj_release.conf` file defines configuration of Bluetooth HCI RPMsg for ``release`` build type.
 See :ref:`ug_multi_image` for detailed information about multi-image builds and child image configuration.

+The nRF54H20 PDK uses a multi-image build to build an additional image for the PPR core.
+The source files, devicetree, and Kconfig configuration files are located in the :file:`applications/machine_learning/remote` directory.

 .. _nrf_machine_learning_app_configuration_build_types: